Kinetic modeling of multiple scattering of acoustic waves in randomly heterogeneous flows: Introduction and summary

 \subsection{Outline}

 The rest of the paper is organized as follows.
-In \sref{sec:HFwaves} we introduce the basic framework and notations used throughout.
-We more particularly focus on the characterization of sound propagation in a flow by a convected wave equation, and the relevance of using a Wigner transform and its non-negative limit measure for the analysis of multiple scattering phenomena in the high-frequency range.
+In \sref{sec:HFwaves} we introduce the basic physical framework and notations used throughout.
+We more particularly focus on the characterization of sound propagation in a flow by a convected wave equation. \emphes{The spatio-temporal Wigner transform and the formal mathematical tools used in our analyses are reviewed in \sref{sec:PDO}.
+Here the relevance of considering a Wigner transform and its non-negative limit measure for the analysis of multiple scattering phenomena in the high-frequency range is emphasized.
 This limit is simply the energy density $\Wigner$ introduced above.
-The corresponding transport model is derived in detail in \sref{sec:Transport} ignoring the influence of random inhomogeneities in a first step.
-The spatio-temporal Wigner transform and the formal mathematical tools used for the subsequent analyses are also introduced there.
+We also stress that the quantization of the semi-classical operators and Wigner transform we use here is different from the one classically invoked in \emph{e.g.} \cite{BAL02,BAL05,BAY14,FAN01,RYZ96}, which we argue clarifies the derivation of their relevant properties}.
+The corresponding transport model is then derived in detail in \sref{sec:Transport} ignoring the influence of random inhomogeneities in a first step.
 The main contribution of the paper is \sref{sec:RTE} which outlines the extension of the previous transport model to account for random perturbations of the speed of sound and particle velocity in the ambient flow.
 A radiative transfer equation is obtained in the most general case.
 Its collisional kernel is explicitly described in terms of the correlation structure of the random perturbations.
 In this respect, it should be noted that the proposed theory requires a full characterization of the power spectral densities of these perturbations (assumed to be statistically homogeneous at the small wavelength scale), but no other statistical information.
 Some conclusions and perspectives are finally drawn in \sref{sec:CL}.